 What is hip replacement surgery?

-The goals of hip replacement surgery are to:
+The goals of hip replacement surgery include:

-- Help the hip joint work better.
+- Improve the way the hip joint works.

 Why do people need hip replacement surgery?

 Hip replacement surgery is usually needed to repair damage to the hip joint from: